leftkal/Covid-Vaccination-RDF-Knowledge/README.md

+## `rdf_creation.ipynb`

-`rdf_creation.ipynb` is the notebook responsible for the transition from pandas dataframe to an rdf database.
+It is the notebook responsible for the transition from pandas dataframe to an rdf database.
 Furthermore it performs some sparql querries to verify the integrity of the proccess and creates an ugly visualization of a portion of the rdf graph (saved in `outputs` folder)

+## `queries_sparql.ipynb`

-`queries_sparql.ipynb` is where the sparql queries showcasing the database are located.
+It is where the sparql queries showcasing the database are located.